 Many medicines, most notably antibiotics can reduce or completely eradicate all the good bacteria in your digestive tract.
 Sugar feeds the yeast in the digestive tract which in turn will diminish the good bacteria.
 So you need to be constantly replenishing the your body with pro-biotics.

-Another way to ensure you are getting diverse strains of pro-biotics in your diet is to eat a variety of foods that are rich in pro-biotics (not just yogurt.)
+To ensure you are getting diverse strains of pro-biotics in your diet, don’t just eat yogurt.
+Try to eat a variety of foods that are rich in pro-biotics.
 Yes, yogurt is really good for you and it’s yummy.
 But there are lots of other yummy foods (and not-so-yummy!) rich in pro-biotics.
 See the side bar to the left for some of them.
-And lucky you: I have instructions on how to make almost all of these foods.
+Bonus just for my readers: I have instructions on how to make almost all of these foods.
 Click the foods marked with an “*” to get instructions on how to make it.

 Take the important vitamins